jesse-rr/G.L.O.S.S.A.R.Y/GAME-DESIGN-DOCUMENT.md

 * Living runes glowing
 * UI feels like carved tablet
 * Symbols animate when identified
-* Final floor: language visually breaks apart
+* Symbols have glint/Other identifiable animations
+* The higher the floor the more glichy the UI/Game becomes

 Minimalist storytelling.
-No direct exposition.
+(No dialogue)
 Player learns through:

-* Symbol behavior
-* Glossary fragments
-* Environmental contradiction
+* Repetition

 ---

 # 15. Pillars of Design

 1. Knowledge is Power
-2. Memory is Currency
+2. All Knowledge is Stored in Glossary
-3. Identity is Constructed
-4. Death is Utility
-5. Language is Weapon
+3. The More you Identify the More Possibilities

 ---

-# 16. Endgame Philosophy
+# 16. Philosophy

-You begin as Shadow.
+1. You begin as Shadow.

-You choose a Covenant.
+2. You choose a Covenant.

-You climb Babel.
+3. You climb Babel.

-At Floor 7, the question is not:
+4. At Floor 7, the question is “Are you worthy of defining yourself?”

-“Can you win?”

-But:

-“Are you worthy of defining meaning?”

----

-If you’d like, next I can:

-* Design the 7 specific Bosses in detail
-* Balance the rune-combination combat mathematically
-* Create a full sample run
-* Or structure this into a pitch-ready publisher document